gameboy9/PinballDoubleMaxMP/README.md

 - Round 1 begins with all matches created just like a traditional match play would.
 This is one of two places where 3-player matches can take place.
 - When a round completes, everyone goes to a queue and is given a 5-minute break. (by default)
   - When the 5-minute break ends, a new round for the player begins provided the software finds opponents they haven't played previously in the tournament.
-    - This rule does not apply if the player has either played 75% of the field or all but four opponents, whichever happens first.
-In that case, the opponents clear out and we start anew.
+    - This rule does not apply if the player has either played 75% of the field or there are six or less opponents the player hasn't faced, whichever happens first.
+In that case, the list of opponents clear out and we start anew.
 - After a certain number of rounds, you can call a break.
 You can run your breaks in one of two ways:
   - A "rolling break":  The player receives their extended break after a certain number of rounds.
 When that break ends, they're expected to be back because their next match has formed.
   - A "mass break":  Like traditional match plays, wait until all matches finish, and then everybody gets an extended break starting from the point of the end of the last match.